techgnosis/router/readme.md

 ## dufs

 `dufs` is a really lightweight file sharing service you can use to put files on the router host. `dufs` is a single static musl binary.
-Run the `dufs.sh` script to run it with the correct flag. `dufs` is not in the Arch repo so I included a download script.
+Run the `dufs.sh` script to run it with the correct flag to allow upload. `dufs` is not in the Arch repo so I included a download script.

 ## Potential features